onwuemenejoshua/Vue.js-docs/src/content/docs/essentials/class-and-style.md

 <div :class="{ active: isActive }"></div>
 ```

-The above syntax means the presence of the `active` class will be determined by the [truthiness](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) of the data property `isActive`.
+The above syntax means the presence of the `active` class will be determined by the <span class="custom-link">[truthiness](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)</span> of the data property `isActive`.

 You can have multiple classes toggled by having more fields in the object.
 In addition, the `:class` directive can also co-exist with the plain `class` attribute.
 So given the following state: